Pinus heldreichii

 Munika, cherna mura [=Black pine: Bulgarian, Serbian], whitebark pine, Heldreich pine, Bosnian pine [English], Panzerkiefer [German], pin d'ecorce blanche [French], il pino loricato [Italian] (Janković 1986), robolo [Greek]; var. leucodermis called palebark pine (Biondi 1992) or Bosnian pine (Farjon 1984).

-Trees to 20(-35) m tall, but often shrubby; dbh to more than 2 m; habit pyramidal to oval.
-Bark very thick, ash-gray, flaking to leave yellow patches, breaking into large plates.
+Trees to 35 m tall and 200 cm dbh, but often shrubby; habit pyramidal to oval.
+Bark first pale, green-gray, smooth; later becoming thick, ash-gray, flaking to leave yellow patches, breaking into plates.
 Branches whorled, upward-curving, esp. on young trees.
-Twigs twigs glaucous, turning brown at end of first year.
+Twigs twigs glaucous, darkening in later years.
 Leaves in fascicles of 2, 6-11 cm long, 1.5 mm thick, stiff, sharp, green, in whorls about twigs, retained 2-6 years.
 Buds brown, not resinous, 15 mm diameter.
 Pollen cones bright yellow, in dense clusters at the base of the shoot.
 Seed cones in clusters of 2-4 on short peduncles, 7-9 cm long and 2.5 cm wide with a flat base and thin, weak scales, opening when ripe.
 Umbo very short, often missing.
 Flowers from May to June, cones ripening in September and October of the second year.
 Seed 7 mm long, with a wing 25 mm long (Farjon 1984, Janković 1986, Rushforth 1987, Richardson and Rundel 1998).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

-The Valia-Calda unit of Pindos National Park, in Greece, sounds like a good place to see the type variety; here it grows to the summit of Mt.
+The Valia-Calda unit of Pindos National Park, in Greece, sounds like a good place to see it; here it grows to the summit of Mt.
 Pindos, 2177 m.
-In Bulgaria it is native in Mount Pirin (also a good place to find Pinus peuce), where the entire population is protected within Pirin National Park; in this area it grows in forests with Pinus peuce.
+In Bulgaria it is native in Mount Pirin, where the entire population is protected within Pirin National Park; in this area it grows in forests with Pinus peuce.
 Pirin National Park is a remarkable place in general; with nine conifer species, it may host the greatest conifer diversity to be found anywhere in Europe.
-Farther south it grows on Mount Slavyanka, and is protected there in a Natural Reserve (Hristo Dimitrov Stankov e-mail 1999.06.30).
-The best place to see var. leucodermis is the Pollino National Park, which has adopted this pine as its symbol.
+Farther south P. heldreichii grows on Mount Slavyanka, and is protected there in a Natural Reserve (Hristo Dimitrov Stankov e-mail 1999.06.30).
+In Italy, it is best seen at the Pollino National Park, which has adopted this pine as its symbol.

 Named for its collector, von Heldreich, who found it in the mountains of northern Greece on July 31, 1851 (Christ 1863).